AndreaHabib/AndreaHabib/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-AndreaHabib-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/andrea-habib-730941198/)](https://www.linkedin.com/in/andrea-habib-730941198/)

-Welcome!
-I am a student at College of Staten Island, based in New York City, and I am always passionate about writing code and learning new interesting subjects and topics, especially that has to do with tech, and here are some facts about me:

 <ul>
+  <li>Student at College of Staten Island, based in New York City</li>
   <li>Currently working as volunteer backend developer at Develop for Good - Care Somalia.</li>
   <li>Leading the tech community on my campus as GitHub Campus Expert and president of Hack-A-Project club!</li>
   <li>Learning new frameworks and concepts.</li>